Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/get-the-sdk.md

 **iOS project**

-Inside your Xcode project click on the project file and under the **General** tab click the + button under the Lined Frameworks and Libraries section.
+Inside your Xcode project click on the project file and under the **General** tab click the + button under the Linked Frameworks and Libraries section.
 Add the following frameworks and libraries:

 * `UIKit.framework`
 * `SystemConfiguration.framework`